Red Bar

-RFID Frequencies and Frequency Bands
+RFID Frequency Bands & Spectrum

 The frequency used by the RFID system determines many of the characteristics about the way in which it will operate.
 As a result, determining the correct RFID frequency band is an important early decision in the development process.

-RFID frequency band allocations
+RFID frequency band / spectrum allocations

 RFID Frequency